Bata94/DockerRight/README.md

 A restart option might be a good idea, for such a service, but it's easier to set it after the first run, to only generate the config.json.

+If you don't set Before- or AfterBackupCMDs that would need network access, you should set the Docker Network to "none".

 ### Configuration

 Parameters that can be set in the config.json.
 To reset them, delete the config.json and restart the container.